Yes but...I have a strategy

 Once you understand this process I wouldn’t blame you if you threw strategy out of the window because more often than not, strategy is an obstacle to agreement.

-During the meeting ask these questions to get information and ask more questions to clarify what they're saying and listen.
+During the meeting ask these questions to get information and ask more questions to clarify what they're saying.
+Most importantly, listen.

 About the author: